vocdoni/docs/src/about-us/development-guidelines.md

 - PRs can be merged once:
     - the tests pass
     - the linters pass (if activated)
-- It's responsability of the repo creator/owner to configure the Github Actions with the automated Tests & Linters for each commit&PR
+- It's responsability of the repo creator/owner to configure the Github Actions with the automated Tests & Linters for each commit & PR

 ## Linters
 There will be an 'official' minimum linter configuration file, that all the repos of each language must include in the automated tests.